OpenEvalProject/evals/manuscripts/elife-43963/v2/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/43963/elife-43963-fig6-v2.jpg)

-**Figure 6.:** ppk301 neurons are not tuned to osmotic pressure.(A) Top left, two-photon image of dTomato (red) and region of interest (yellow).
+**Figure 6.:** (A) Top left, two-photon image of dTomato (red) and region of interest (yellow).
 All other panels show representative GCaMP6s fluorescence increase to indicated solutions at 200mOsm/kg compared to baseline (scale: arbitrary units).
 (B) Maximum ΔF/F (arbitrary units) for individual sweeps in wild-type animals. n = 21 sweeps/condition from n = 7 animals.
 (C) Eggs laid by single females of the indicated genotype in the indicated solute concentration.
 Only females laying >10 eggs are presented, and lines connect data from individual animals. n = 53–79 animals/genotype.
 (D) Proportion of animals are binned into three behavioral groups by eggs laid on each substrate.
 Scale bar: 10 µm (B).
 In B, data labeled with different letters are significantly different from each other (two-way ANOVA with Tukey’s HSD p<0.05).
 In (C) stars denote that the number of eggs laid on water are significantly different than the number of eggs laid on each solute (Paired Wilcoxon rank-sum test corrected for multiple comparisons by the Bonferroni method, ***=p < 0.001).
 In (D), different letters indicate that conditions are different from one another (p<0.05) by a chi-squared test corrected for FDR.

 The observation that ppk301-expressing cells are activated by both water and salt is intriguing because wild-type females avoid laying eggs specifically in high-salt solutions.
 To understand how female mosquitoes interact with these different stimuli, we monitored real-time behavior of individual females offered either water or 300 mOsm/kg NaCl over 40 min by scoring their contact with liquid and individual egg-laying events.
 Both wild-type and ppk301 mutant mosquitoes contacted water, but only wild-type females consistently transformed these touches into egg-laying events (Figure 7A).
 When offered 300 mOsm/kg salt solution, both wild-type and ppk301 mutant mosquitoes touched liquid, but neither genotype reliably laid eggs (Figure 7A).
 These results are consistent with a model (Figure 7B) in which activation of ppk301 cells by water is a permissive signal for rapid and reliable egg-laying.
 Animals lacking ppk301 fail to detect the water activation signal and show delayed and intermittent egg-laying.
 Activation of ppk301-expressing neurons by high salt is not sufficient to drive egg-laying, suggesting that ppk301-expressing cells gate egg-laying at low NaCl concentrations, but as NaCl concentrations increase, an independent noxious salt-sensing pathway is recruited that overrides the activation of the tarsal ppk301-expressing cells imaged in this study to inhibit egg-laying (Figure 7B).
 We predict mutations that disrupt this noxious salt sensor would yield mosquitoes that show indiscriminate egg-laying on a high-salt substrate.

 ![Figure 7.](https://cdn.elifesciences.org/articles/43963/elife-43963-fig7-v2.jpg)

-**Figure 7.:** ppk301 gates egg laying, pointing to integration of water and salt cues that drive preference.(A) Raster plot of eggs laid (circles) and physical contact with liquid (gray boxes) by eight individual females of the indicated genotype over 40-min observation period in the indicated NaCl solution.
+**Figure 7.:** (A) Raster plot of eggs laid (circles) and physical contact with liquid (gray boxes) by eight individual females of the indicated genotype over 40-min observation period in the indicated NaCl solution.
 (B) Model for ppk301 control of freshwater egg-laying.

 ## Discussion